Cerebral palsy

 Psychomotricity

-It focuses on body awareness, body schema, proprioception, body image, space and time.
-It offers stimuli adapted to the patient's needs, to capitalize on his or her abilities and potential for development.
+It allows to work around body awareness, body schema, proprioception, body image, space and time.
+It offers stimulations adapted to patients in order to use their capacities and possible evolution.

 The Foundation